U.S. Army Parachute Team member wins gold in national championship

 |0

-This work, U.S. Army Parachute Team member wins gold in national championship [Image 2 of 2], by Twana Atkinson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Parachute Team member wins gold in national championship [Image 2 of 2], by Sean Capogreco, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT